 With claims of allowing you to “earn extra money for your goals”, delivery app DoorDash seems like a great side hustle.
 But how does it fare when it comes down to the dough?
 This DoorDash driver review aims to find out.

 Looking for a side job?
-Delivering goods for customers is becoming one of the most popular side hustles in today’s gig economy, thanks to the rising popularity of delivery apps like Postmates, Instacart, Uber Eats, and Caviar.
+Delivering goods for customers is becoming one of the most popular side hustles in today’s gig economy.

 It’s easy to see the appeal in online delivery jobs – after being assigned a delivery task, you pick up the items, deliver them, and get paid.
 Easy peasy.